Artboomy/japanese-vocabulary-extractor/README.md

 jpvocab-extractor --parent --separate --id --type manga input_path
 ```

-This would combine all volumes with their own section into one CSV file, with JMDict IDs for each word.
+This would combine all volumes into one CSV file, with JMDict IDs for each word.
+Each section will then correspond to one volume.

-For general creation of decks for media other than manga, you would only add the `--id` flag:
+For general creation of decks for media other than manga, you would only add the `--separate` and `--id` flag:

 ```
 jpvocab-extractor --separate --id --type TYPE input_path
 ```

+This will separate all vocab into sections for each file within the CSV.
+If you do not have multiple files or the need for sections in your deck, leave out `--separate`.

 ## Mokuro files